dre108/Portfolio1/README.md

-Certainly!
-Below is the final version of the README file tailored for your portfolio, incorporating the HTML structure you provided.
-I've structured it to be both informative and clear, offering a brief overview of the portfolio and its contents.

----

 # Deondre Kinsey's Software Developer Portfolio

 Welcome to my personal portfolio!
 This website showcases my skills, work experience, and testimonials as a Software Developer.
 It is designed to provide a glimpse into my professional journey and the work I am passionate about.